Upcoming

 A substantial increase in the number of individuals and existing workers commencing ACAS Early Conciliation.

-Organisations ensuring fairness and correct methods of dismissing an employee in the first two years of their employment.
+Organisations ensuring fairness and correct methods of dismissing an employee after the first six months of their employment.

 Ever more claimants representing themselves in employment tribunal claims.